-X-ray imaging is instrumental for a wide range of applications, such as medicine, food, security, industrial non-destructive testing (NDT) and particle physics, but existing methods remain restricted in terms of flexibility and material cost.
+X-ray imaging is instrumental for a wide range of applications such as medicine, food, security, industrial non-destructive testing (NDT) and particle physics, but existing methods remain restricted in terms of flexibility and materials cost.

-Partners: University of Sheffield, Optolectronica-2001 S.A., RISE Research Institutes of Sweden, Fraunhofer Heinrich Hertz Institute.
+Partners: University of Sheffield, Optolectronica-2001 S.A., RISE Research Institutes of Sweden and Fraunhofer Heinrich Hertz Institute